cerebellamap/Gene2Cere/README.md

     G2C.Step01_Input(input_file_name='Input_example/Input_example.nii')

-## Step3:PLSR prediction the imaging features using gene expression
+## Step3: PLSR prediction the imaging features using gene expression

 ### Evaluation of the optimal PLSR component and visualization
 Note: The num_repeat is the repeat time during the evaluation.